blprnt/btn-webbly/docs/what-can-we-do.md

   - see a list of active static servers, with an option to stop them.

 You are also able to load suspended projects in the editor, so you can see what a project does without "running" it, and inspect and edit other folk's project settings.

+Finally, as admin you toggle your `superuser` flag, which lets you perform things like editing files in any user's projects, including updating project settings.